DippingBird/LabyrinthOfTheseus/README.md

 By default node1 is allready the smaller and node2 the bigger indexed node.
 ## Algorithms
 The project implements two main  algorithms for analysing the graph.
 One returning the set of all acyclic paths from a given start-node to a given goal-node, and another returning the set of all distinct cycles.
-A cycle is called distinct in this context if it does not contain another cycle and its start-node is unique, which is archieved by always choosing the smallest indexed node as the start-node.
+A cycle is called distinct in this context if it does not contain another cycle and its start-node is unique, which is archieved by always choosing the smallest indexed node as the start-node (in the following example it is the maximal indexed node).

 Since the graph can have multiple edges bewtween two nodes it is a so called multigraph, and this prevents the implementation of a weight-function with the source-and-target-node as inputs.
 A simplified but logical identical Python-Code is shown as follows, in the actual project these algorithms are implemented  as iterative not recursive ones to increase efficiency.
 One can further increase efficiency by using Hash-Sets to implement Path.visited_nodes, in order to check for containement in O(1) instead of O(n).
-One could also when finding all distinct cycles simply delete the edges and nodes that are not needed anymore to avoid uneccesary edge-checking, however this was not done in this project because it increases the complexity of the graph-class.
+One could also when finding all distinct cycles simply delete the edges and nodes that are not needed anymore to avoid uneccesary edge-checking, however this was not done in this project because it increases the complexity of the graph-class, the "deleted" nodes are simply ignored.
 A full implementation of the Graph, Edge or Path class is not given.

 ```python
 class Edge:
 '''A directed, weighted edge.'''
    source_node: int